 Respond to a suspected data breach¶

-A breach response that is invented during the crisis will be slower, more inconsistent, and more likely to make things worse than one planned in advance.
-This runbook outlines the core sequence.
-Read it before you need it.
-Adapt it to your organisation before you need it.
+A breach response invented during the crisis will be slower, more inconsistent, and more likely to make things worse than one planned in advance.

 Trigger conditions¶

-An account has been compromised (unexpected login, unfamiliar activity, password reset you did not initiate).
+An account has been compromised (unexpected login, unfamiliar activity, an uninitiated password reset).

-A system you operate has been compromised (ransomware, unexpected outbound traffic, alert from a security tool).
+An operated system has been compromised (ransomware, unexpected outbound traffic, a security-tool alert).

-A third party notifies you of a breach affecting your data.
+A third party has notified a breach affecting the organisation’s data.

 “Reason to believe” does not require certainty.
 Investigate first, confirm later.

-Before trying to understand what happened, reduce the ongoing damage:
+Before working out what happened, reduce the ongoing damage:

 Revoke or rotate credentials for affected accounts.

-Isolate affected systems from the network if possible without destroying evidence.
+Isolate affected systems from the network where that is possible without destroying evidence.

 Suspend suspicious integrations or API keys.

-Do not delete logs or evidence.
-You will need them.
+Do not delete logs or evidence; they will be needed.

 Convene¶

-Identify who is handling this.
-For small organisations, that may be one or two people.
-For larger ones, it should be a defined group.
-Establish a communication channel for the response team that is separate from the channels that may be compromised.
+Identify who is handling the incident.
+For a small organisation that may be one or two people; for a larger one, a defined group.
+Establish a communication channel for the response team, separate from any channel that may itself be compromised.

-If you have an external incident response contact or a support organisation (Digital Defenders Partnership, Access Now, Front Line Defenders for civil society; your cyber insurer or an IR firm for companies), notify them now.
-Early notification costs nothing.
-Late notification reduces what they can do.
+Any external incident-response contact or support organisation (Digital Defenders Partnership, Access Now, Front Line Defenders for civil society; a cyber insurer or IR firm for companies) is worth notifying now.
+Early notification costs nothing; late notification reduces what they can do.

 Assess scope¶